nsidc/vagrant-vsphere/README.md

 # Vagrant vSphere Provider

 This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds a [vSphere](http://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.wssdk.apiref.doc_50%2Fright-pane.html) provider to Vagrant, allowing Vagrant to control and provision machines using VMware.
-New machines are created from VMware templates which must be configured prior to using using this provider.
+New machines are created from virtual machines or templates which must be configured prior to using using this provider.

 This provider is built on top of the [RbVmomi](https://github.com/vmware/rbvmomi) Ruby interface to the vSphere API.